 Xibo CMS Post-Installation Setup Guide

-Once your 1.8 series Xibo CMS is installed, there’s some additional setup required to enable all functionality and to keep things running smoothly.
+Once your Xibo CMS is installed, there’s some additional setup required to enable all functionality and to keep things running smoothly.
 This guide will take you through the steps needed.

-This guide relates to Xibo 1.8 series, for information relating to 1.7 series the old article is archived here.
+For information relating to the 1.7 series the old article is archived here.

 If you have yet to install a Xibo CMS please follow the CMS Installation instructions appropriate for your environment.